InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/Consent string and vendor list formats v1.1 Final.md

   </tr>
   <tr>
     <td>2</td>
-    <td>Personalisation</td>
+    <td>Ad and content personalisation</td>
-    <td>The collection and processing of information about user of a site to subsequently personalize advertising for them in other contexts, i.e. on other sites or apps, over time.
-Typically, the content of the site or app is used to make inferences about user interests, which inform future selections.</td>
+    <td>The collection and processing of information about user of a site to subsequently personalize advertising or content for them in other contexts, i.e. on other sites or apps, over time.
+Typically, the content of the site or app is used to make inferences about user interests, which inform future selections of advertising or content.</td>
   </tr>
   <tr>
     <td>3</td>